Above the line

 These comprise general government, individuals, private non-profit-making bodies serving households and enterprises within the territory of a given economy.

-The term used in the former accounts for the difference between the measures of gross domestic product from the expenditure and income approaches.
+The term used in the former accounts for the difference between the measures of GDP from the expenditure and income approaches.

 Resources and uses